 Location 45 has four segments of feature selection data.
-Use this location to select which partitions (1 or 2) the events must occur in before the output will activate.
-Segment 1 corresponds to output 1, segment 2 to output 2, etc. For each segment, enter 1 for partition 1 or enter 2 for partition 2.
+Use this location to select which partitions (1 to 8) the events must occur in before the output will activate.
+Segment 1 corresponds to output 1, segment 2 to output 2, etc. For each segment, enter 1 for partition 1 through 8 for partition 8.